Toggle menu

 WHICH TUBE SHOULD I CHOOSE: ALUMINUM OR CARBON FIBER?

 Cool-Down Time: Aluminum tubes adapt to the night air rapidly.
 Carbon fiber tubes may retain heat depending on how they are made.
-Former models that used felt lined interiors cooled more slowly than our current SVX models that use interior painted carbon fiber.
-Customers who have purchased both have yet to complain about cool down time.
+Former models that used felt lined interiors cooled much more slowly than our current SVX models that use interior painted carbon fiber.
+Customers who have purchased both have yet to complain about cool down time but under extreme conditions when temperatures may drop rapidly, the aluminum tube is preferred.

 Aluminum tubes are threaded to accept aluminum fittings.
 Carbon fiber tubes have aluminum fittings bonded to them using epoxy.
 There have been cases where import telescopes on the market have had issues with parts falling off; much of this is due to improper cementing.
-For this reason, we bond these parts together ourselves.
+For this reason, we bond these parts together ourselves using a generous overlap.
 Our bonding process increases durability and ensures alignment of parts during the process.
-So once again, there is no reason for concern with carbon fiber Stellarvue SVX telescopes, as they are bonded here using the proper materials.
+That being said, threading aluminum fittings to an aluminum tube is a more durable connection.

-Solar Work: Our white aluminum tubes do not get as hot outside in daylight as the graphite-colored carbon fiber tubes, so many customers consider them better when used for solar work.
+Solar Work: Our white aluminum tubes do not get as hot outside in daylight as black or graphite-colored tubes.
+Solar observers prefer white tubes.
 For only occasional solar work, the color of the tube does not present a major issue.

-Thermal Expansion/Contraction: Some say they prefer carbon fiber since it does not contract when temperatures drop, which they believe maintains focus better.
+Thermal Expansion/Contraction: Some say they prefer carbon fiber since it does not contract when temperatures drop.
+They think carbon fiber tubes maintain focus better.
 What they may not realize is that lenses shorten in focal length as they cool down.
 This does not mean that aluminum is better in this regard; it only means that you should not select carbon fiber thinking you will never need to adjust focus as the telescope cools down.
-Refocus is required for all telescopes as the temperature drops.
+Both telescopes will require some refocus when the temperature drops.

 svx130t-r-raptor-cropped-title-copy.jpg